nalmadi/Google-Drive-API-Example/README.md

 # Google-Drive-API-Example
-This is a quick example of using Google Drive API with Python.
+This is a quick example to get you set up with Google Drive API.